StenopePHP/skeleton/README.md

 It contains [a few features](https://stenopephp.github.io/skeleton/articles/guide#what-s-inside) to get you started if you plan to create a content website from scratch along with the following stack:

-- Symfony 6.1
+- Symfony 6.4
-- Webpack Encore
+- Symfony AssetMapper
 - Sass
 - Lint / CS (php-cs-fixer, phpstan, eslint, …)
 - Glide integration for images resizing